Yoanns/job_tracker/README.md

 # Job Application Tracker

 A simple and intuitive Streamlit web application for tracking job applications.
-Built as a Python Basics course project, this tool helps job seekers organize their applications, monitor progress, and analyze their job search statistics.
+This tool helps job seekers organize their applications, monitor progress, and analyze their job search statistics.

 ## Features